 Safety and disturbance

-Following these rules and regulations will make everybody’s life in a TOAS apartment a lot more comfortable, save the tenant extra costs and ensure that TOAS can keep its rents at a reasonable level.
+Following these rules and regulations will make everybody’s life in TOAS apartments a lot more comfortable, save the tenant extra costs and ensure that TOAS can keep its rents at a reasonable level.

 - Every tenant must make sure that the common areas, rooms and all furniture remain clean and undamaged.
 Cost occurred due to damage caused by tenant(s) will be appointed to the person(s) responsible.